Communal Grief Retreat

 Colds, Flus, & Covid

-In an effort to keep everyone healthy, we ask that you stay home if you are sick, or have tested positive for covid in the five days before, or have had an exposure with someone who has tested positive in the past five days.
-If this is the case, you will be offered a full refund, minus a $10 admin fee.
+• In an effort to keep everyone healthy, we ask that you stay home if you are sick, or have tested positive for covid in the five days before, or have had an exposure with someone who has tested positive in the past five days.

 We respectfully acknowledge that this gathering will take place on the traditional territory of the Michi Saagiig Anishinaabeg.
 This area was originally called Nogojiwanong, Ojibwa for “place at the end of rapids”.
 We will gather near the shore of the Odenabe River, which was a gathering place for Indigenous people.
 Odenabe, or Otonabee, means the“river that beats like a heart”.
 We strive to learn to recognize our part in the ongoing history of colonization, and to understand how our community can work towards reconciliation, repair, and uplifting indigenous values and traditions.